Chris-Seungjo/VART_FD_FR/README.md

 ## Overview of `main.cc`

-Our video analysis pipeline consists of four main components, each running in its own thread:
+The video analysis pipeline consists of four main components, each running in its own thread:

 1. **Read**: Reads frames from the video input
 2. **FD (Face Detection)**: Determines appropriate bounding box coordinates for faces